 We call this flash rust, and it’s common with most acids.
 You should use and store strong acids outside to protect your health first and prevent rust on your equipment.

 You should also keep your table clean.
-Dust, shavings, workpieces, and tools can accelerate the rust formation in the trapped areas.
+Dust, shavings, workpieces, and tools can accelerate rust formation in the trapped areas.

 If your welding table is permanently outside, it’s very hard to prevent rust.
 You need to cover it against rain and morning condensation, but also clean and maintain it more often.